-- No unauthorized changes should be made to any components or wiring of the seat belt system.
-This may affect the front air bag system.
-Tampering with the seat belt system may result in serious personal injury. - Work on and around the front air bag system should be done by a NISSAN dealer.
+- structure.
+This could affect proper operation of the supplemental front air bag system. - Tampering with the supplemental front air bag system may result in serious personal injury.
+Tampering includes changes to the steering wheel and the instrument panel assembly by placing material over the steering wheel pad and above the instrument panel or by installing additional trim material around the air bag system. - Work around and on the supplemental front air bag system should be done by a NISSAN dealer.
 Installation of electrical equipment should also be done by a NISSAN dealer.
-The Supplemental Restraint System (SRS) wiring should not be modified or disconnected.
-Unauthorized electrical test equipment and probing devices should not be used on the air bag system. - A cracked windshield should be replaced immediately by a qualified repair facility.
-A cracked windshield could affect the function of the supplemental air bag system.
+The yellow and orange Supplemental Restraint System (SRS) wiring and connectors should not be modified or disconnected.
+Unauthorized electrical test equipment and probing devices should not be used on the air bag system.

-The SRS wiring harness connectors are yellow and orange for easy identification.
+- A cracked windshield should be replaced immediately by a qualified repair facility.
+A cracked windshield could affect the function of the supplemental air bag system. - The SRS wiring harness connectors are yellow and orange for easy identification.

-When selling your vehicle, we request that you inform the buyer about the front air bag system and guide the buyer to the appropriate sections in this Owner's Manual.
+When selling your vehicle, we request that you inform the buyer about the supplemental front air bag system and guide the buyer to the appropriate sections in this Owner's Manual.

-Front seat-mounted side-impact supplemental air bag and roof-mounted curtain side-impact supplemental air bag systems (if so equipped)
+Supplemental side air bag and curtain side-impact air bag systems (if so equipped)

-This section includes the information about both the side air bag system (a) and the curtain air bag system (B).
-Curtain air bags are not available on Roadster models.
+This section includes the information about both the supplemental side air bag system (a) and the supplemental curtain side-impact air bag system (b).
+Curtain side-impact air bags are not available on Roadster models.

-The side air bags are located in the outside of the seatback of the front seats.
-The curtain air bags are located in the side roof rails.
-These systems are designed to meet voluntary guidelines to help reduce the risk of injury to out-ofposition occupants.
+The supplemental side air bags are located in the outside of the seatback of the front seats.
+The supplemental curtain side-impact air bags are located in the side roof rails.
+These systems are designed to meet voluntary guidelines to help reduce the risk of injury to out-of-position occupants.
 However, all of the information, cautions and warnings in this manual still apply and must be followed.
-The side air bags and curtain air bags are designed to inflate in higher severity side collisions on the side that the vehicle is impacted, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
+The supplemental side air bags and curtain side-impact air bags are designed to inflate in higher severity side collisions, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
 They are designed to inflate on the side where the vehicle is impacted.
 They may not inflate in certain side collisions.

-Vehicle damage (or lack of it) is not always an indication of proper side air bag and curtain air bag operation.
+Vehicle damage (or lack of it) is not always an indication of proper supplemental side air bag and curtain side-impact air bag operation.

-When the side air bags and curtain air bags inflate, a fairly loud noise may be heard, followed by release of smoke.
+When the supplemental side air bag and curtain side-impact air bag inflate, a fairly loud noise may be heard, followed by release of smoke.
 This smoke is not harmful and does not indicate a fire.
-Care should be taken not to inhale it, as it may cause irritation and choking.
+Care should be taken not to inhale it. as it may cause irritation and choking.
 Those with a history of a breathing condition should get fresh air promptly.

-Side air bags, along with the use of seat belts, help to cushion the impact force on the chest of the front occupants.
-Curtain air bags help to cushion the impact force to the head of occupants.
+Supplemental side air bags, along with the use of seat belts, help to cushion the impact force on the chest of the front occupants.
+Curtain sideimpact air bags help to cushion the impact force to the head of occupants.
 They can help save lives and reduce serious injuries.
-However, an inflating side air bag and curtain air bag may cause abrasions or other injuries.
-Side air bags and curtain air bags do not provide restraint to the lower body.
+However, an inflating side air bag and curtain side-impact air bag may cause abrasions or other injuries.
+Supplemental side air bags and curtain sideimpact air bags do not provide restraint to the lower body.